Remeic/generator-postcss/README.md

 > [Yeoman](http://yeoman.io) generator for Postcss projects

-This generator makes for you production folder that contains Js, Html, Css and an awesome Gulp file ready to use for minify,beautify and live reload for browser.
+This generator makes for you production folder that contains JS, HTML, CSS and an awesome Gulp file ready to use for minify, beautify and live reload for browser.

 ## Installation